Memotech: History

 Since Memotech lost the deal to the USSR, and they had invested all their money in the project, money that was borrowed from the banks, plus the £1m funding from the UK government, Memotech went bankrupt.
 Some of the Memotech inventions still lived on, as several employees took some of Memotech's new video editing systems for televisions back to the USA.
 As a result of Memotech's bankruptcy, the UK government stopped funding to all computer manufacturers in the UK at that time, including Sinclair, Acorn and Apricot.

+Memotech demonstrated a high-resolution frame grabber or "image processor" to journalists in 1984, described as acquiring digital images that were "nearly photographic in quality and detail".
+Pricing for this product was reported as around $14,000 when converted to US dollars.

 Successors

 Robert Branton had left the company in 1985 as the financial situation deteriorated and when Memotech Limited folded, Geoff Boyd acquired the assets of the old company and re-launched the company as Memotech Computers Limited in February 1986.
 Boyd continued to market and support the MTX500, MTX512 and RS128 with the final MTX computer, the MTX512S2 being released late in 1986.